-The DDP qualified service provider must maintain and document an adequate system of internal controls that address: 1) the control environment, 2) the risk environment, 3) the risk assessment, 4) the control activities, 5) information, communications, and monitoring.
+The Contractor must maintain and document an adequate system of internal controls that address: 1) the control environment, 2) the risk environment, 3) the risk assessment, 4) the control activities, 5) information, communications, and monitoring.

 C. Separate Accounting of Funding